-Chairman Catherine Susser of Corpus Christi is a community volunteer and school board member for the Corpus Christi Independent School District (ISD).
+Chairwoman Catherine Susser of Corpus Christi is a community volunteer and school board member for the Corpus Christi Independent School District (ISD).
 She has served as chief accountant for Corpus Christi ISD and a senior accountant at Price Waterhouse.
-Susser is a “Go Red for Women” member of the American Heart Association of Corpus Christi.
+She is a “Go Red for Women” member of the American Heart Association of Corpus Christi.
 She also serves as an appointee by Speaker Joe Straus to the Texas Commission of Next Generation Assessment and Accountability.
-She has previously served as president of the Corpus Christi Charity League and president of the Windsor Park Elementary Parent Teacher Association.
-Susser earned a Bachelor of Business Administration and a Master of Public Accounting from the University of Texas at Austin.
+She is former president of the Corpus Christi Charity League and the Windsor Park Elementary Parent Teacher Association.
+Susser received a Bachelor of Business Administration and a Master of Public Accounting from The University of Texas at Austin.

-Vice Chairman Karen Harris of Lakehills is the owner and CEO of Proton Mechanical Systems which provides delivery of radiology medical services.
-She and her husband have owned and operated radiology medical service businesses in Texas for more than 25 years.
-Harris is the Chaplin for Safe Harbor Compliance, founder of Medicine for the Heart Ministries, Inc., and a prayer ministry team leader at Summit Worship Center.
-She is a former gubernatorial appointee to the Health and Human Services Council.
-She has also served as an appointee to the advisory committee to the Texas Education Agency for Academic Achievement Distinction.
-Harris earned an Associate of Science in radiologic science from Virginia Commonwealth University - Medical College.
+Vice Chairwoman Karen Harris of Lakehills is owner and CEO of Proton Mechanical Systems.
+She is the Chaplin for Safe Harbor Compliance, founder of Medicine for the Heart Ministries, Inc., and a teacher and leadership team member for Women Wanting Wisdom Ministries International.
+She is a former member of the Health and Human Services Council and the Texas Education Agency for Academic Achievement Distinction Advisory Committee.
+Harris received an Associate of Science in radiologic science from Virginia Commonwealth University - Medical College.
 Additionally, she is an ordained minister with training in Christian counseling from the University of Mary Hardin-Baylor and the Therapon Institute.

 Tina Yturria Buford

-Tina Yturria Buford of Harlingen is the education project manager for the East Foundation developing natural resource education programs for South Texas youth.
-Previously, she worked alongside her family at the H. Yturria Land and Cattle Company.
-Buford serves as the vice president of Texan by Nature, president of the Texas Wildlife Association Foundation, board member for Sand County Foundation, committee member for the Texas and Southwestern Cattle Raisers Association and advisory board member for the Texas Ag Land Trust.
-She has previously served as the president of the Texas Wildlife Association.
-Buford earned a Bachelor of Science in Rangeland Ecology and Management from Texas A&M University at College Station.
-She received a certificate in Ranch Management from the Texas Christian University School of Ranch Management.
+Tina Yturria Buford of Harlingen is the education project manager for the East Foundation, developing natural resource education programs for South Texas youth.
+In addition, she works alongside her family at the H. Yturria Land and Cattle Company.
+She is president of Texan by Nature, director of the Sand County Foundation, and advisory board member for the Texas Agricultural Land Trust.
+She previously served as president of both the Texas Wildlife Association and Texas Wildlife Association Foundation.
+Buford received a Bachelor of Science in rangeland ecology and management from Texas A&M University and a certificate in ranch management from Texas Christian University School of Ranch Management.

-Amy Henderson of Amarillo is a commercial loan officer with a focus on small businesses with Amarillo National Bank.
-Henderson is a board member for the Amarillo Chamber of Commerce Business Council, board secretary for Window on a Wider World, member of the Risk Management Association, board member on the WT Enterprise Center advisory board and member of the Independent Bankers Association of Texas.
-She is the past board president for the Texas Panhandle Regional Development Corporation.
-Henderson also served honorably in the United States Air Force as an Information Management Specialist during 1989 – 1993 and supported Operation Desert Shield/Storm.
-She was one of the 2009 Top Twenty under 40 award recipients by the Amarillo Chamber of Commerce and was selected as the 2010 Business Woman of the Year by the Amarillo Chamber Women’s Council.
-Henderson earned an Associate in Accounting from Amarillo College and a Bachelor of Arts in Finance from West Texas A&M University.
-She is currently pursuing a Master in Business Administration in General Business from West Texas A&M University.
+Amy Henderson of Amarillo is a commercial loan officer with Amarillo National Bank.
+She is a board member for the Amarillo Chamber of Commerce Business Council and WT Enterprise Center Advisory Board, and board secretary for Window on a Wider World.
+Additionally, she is a member of the Risk Management Association and the Independent Bankers Association of Texas, and past board president for the Texas Panhandle Regional Development Corporation.
+Henderson also served in the United States Air Force as an Information Management Specialist.
+She received an Associate of Arts in accounting from Amarillo College and a Bachelor of Arts in finance from West Texas A&M University.
+She is currently pursuing a Master in Business Administration in general business from West Texas A&M University.

 Rienke Radler of Fort Worth is a community volunteer and philanthropist.
 Previously, she worked as a physiotherapist in South Africa and the United Kingdom.
-Radler serves on the executive board of directors for the Texas Ballet Theater, the Fort Worth Pregnancy Center and the Radler Foundation.
+She is a member of the Fort Worth Pregnancy Center and the Radler Foundation and a former member of the Texas Ballet Theater Executive Board of Directors.
 She is also a group leader at Bible Study Fellowship International.
-Radler earned a Bachelor of Science in Physiotherapy from the University of the Freestate in South Africa.
-She is a native of South Africa and currently resides in Fort Worth.
+Radler received a Bachelor of Science in physiotherapy from the University of the Freestate in South Africa.

-Jinous Rouhani of Austin is CEO of Austin Area Obstetrics and Gynecology, PLLC (AAOBGYN).
-Through her efforts and AAOBGYN physicians’ partnership with St. David’s Women’s Center of Texas, the center was recently voted the fifth best place to give birth in America.
-Prior to that, she served as CEO of Medexecs, LLC., and a number of other large healthcare organizations.
-Rouhani is currently a mentor for both the St. David’s Healthcare Foundation and the Young Women’s Alliance.
-She has previously served as an advisor to the Austin Children’s Shelter and the organization Aware, Awake, Alive, and a number of other community programs.
+Jinous Rouhani of Austin is CEO of Austin Area Obstetrics, Gynecology, and Fertility.
+Previously, she served as CEO of Medexecs and as CAO for Texas Cardiovascular Consultants.
+She is a member of the Medical Group Management Association and a mentor for the St. David’s Healthcare Foundation and the Young Women’s Alliance.
+She previously served as an advisor to the Austin Children’s Shelter and the organization Aware, Awake, Alive.
 She has also participated on the Children of Haiti support team.
-Rouhani was nominated in 2007 for the Healthcare Hero of the Year award, and in 2015 for the Austin Business Journal’s Best CEO Award.
-Rouhani earned a Bachelor of Science in Computer Science and Mathematics, and a Master of Business Administration from St. Edward’s University.
-Rouhani is a native of Iran, raised in the United Kingdom, and currently resides in Austin.
+Rouhani received a Bachelor of Science in computer science and mathematics and a Master of Business Administration from St. Edward’s University.

 Laura Koenig Young

-Laura Koenig Young of Tyler is president of sales and marketing for Brighton Collectibles, LLC.
-Young is a member of Fashion Group International, International Council of Shopping Centers and the Harvard Club of Dallas.
-She is involved in her community as a visionary member of the Women’s Fund, board member for Cancer Foundation for Life, sustainer with the Junior League of Tyler and board member with the East Texas Symphony Orchestra.
-She has previously served as a board member for the Southern Methodist University Alumni Association and as a board member for the East Texas Communities Foundation.
-Young earned a Bachelor of Business Administration in Marketing from Southern Methodist University.
-She also has completed the Owner/President Management (OPM) program at Harvard Business School.
+Laura Koenig Young of Tyler is president of sales and marketing for Brighton Collectibles.
+She is a member of the International Council of Shopping Centers and the Harvard Club of Dallas visionary member of the Women’s Fund, and a sustainer member for the Junior League of Tyler.
+Additionally, she is a board member for Cancer Foundation for Life, East Texas Symphony Orchestra, and the East Texas Communities Foundation, and a former board member for the Southern Methodist University (SMU) Alumni Association.
+Young received a Bachelor of Business Administration in marketing from SMU, and has completed the Owner/President Management program at Harvard Business School.